Sbuazjr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-File 15. count the word
+File 16. script that Display lines containing the pattern “root” and 3 lines after them in the file